 It is common to get discouraged when making cold calls.
 You will hear the word “no” quite well, so prepare for that.
 Most importantly, don’t get discouraged by the customer’s reaction, even if it’s vile.

-There is a negative connotation around telemarketing in general, but perseverance is key to success.
-Remember that telemarketing is all about being persistent.
-For example, you can’t sound timid when calling back leads.
+You can’t sound timid when calling back leads.
 People will sense any hesitancy and reject your entire premise.

 Consult With an Attorney Before Cold Calling - HVAC Webmasters Does NOT Provide Legal Advice.

-Increasing Telemarketing Conversions Through Brand Synergy
+Increase Telemarketing Conversions Through Brand Synergy

-You’ll find that you convert more cold calls if your brand exists online in other formats.
-For example, does your HVAC company appear on Google search results from SEO efforts?
-Can consumers find your business on Facebook, HomeAdvisor, and other popular platforms for home service providers?
+You’ll convert more cold calls if your brand exists online in other formats.
+For example, does your HVAC company appear in Google search results as a result of SEO efforts?

-Part of establishing a rapport over the phone is finding familiarity.
-When people know of your brand, whether they can recall the source or not, they are more likely to give you latitude with your sales pitch if you call as a complete unknown, the chances of quick rejections skyrocket.
+Part of establishing rapport over the phone involves finding common ground and familiarity.
+When people are familiar with your brand, whether they can recall the source or not, they are more likely to give you latitude with your sales pitch.